reduxjs/redux/docs/style-guide/style-guide.md

 Where multiple, equally good options exist, an arbitrary choice can be made to ensure consistency.
 In these rules, we describe each acceptable option and suggest a default choice.
 That means you can feel free to make a different choice in your own codebase, as long as you're consistent and have a good reason.
 Please do have a good reason though!

-By adapting to the community standard, you will:

-1. train your brain to more easily parse most of the community code you encounter
-2. be able to copy and paste most community code examples without modification
-3. often find new hires are already accustomed to your preferred coding style, at least in regards to Redux

 <div class="priority-rules priority-essential">

 ## Priority A Rules: Essential